CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### I'm really excited about my project - can I start work on it now?
 We don't recommend it, as you'll have a lot of work on your TB1 units.
 You can take notes and read around it (taking notes as you go) but don't plan on starting proper work on it until the beginning of TB2.

+### When should final project titles be decided (or roughly decided) by?
+You will need to submit a rough project title to the [projects specification form](https://forms.office.com/e/dMycuMNQiz) by the end of Week 5 - **17:30, Friday 18th October**.
+However, your project title can change right up to hand-in date, so you don't need to worry too much about it.

 ### Why do I have to pick my project now when it doesn't start until TB2?
 I want to wait to pick a project until I've had more experience of the units
 Students will have exams in Weeks 6, 7 and 8, and the Coursework in Weeks 9-11, and we don't want you to have to think about the projects at the same time as you're revising and taking assessments.
 While some students may only have exams in 1 week of 6-8, there will be unit exams in each of those three weeks.